ZTStew/JAVA-PythonToJavaConverter/README.md

 any errors.

 Current Status:
-Program is able to take in a user specified Pythong file and confirm it, if the file does not exist, the user is repromted for the Python file.
+Program is able to take in a user specified Python file and confirm it, if the file does not exist, the user is repromted for the Python file.

 User is then asked for the folder they would like to save the soon to be converted